01618830666

 The Leaves

 These leaves aren’t your typical foliage.
 They’re broad, about the size of your palm, and shaped like a spade.
-In essence, if you can imagine a cross between a heart and a triangle, that’s the leaf you’re looking for.
+If you can imagine a cross between a heart and a triangle, that’s the leaf you’re looking for.

 Leaves of Japanese knotweed